LunarG/gfxreconstruct/USAGE_android.md

                         Omit pipeline cache data from calls to vkCreatePipelineCache and skip calls to
+                        vkGetPipelineCacheData (forwarded to replay tool) --surface-index N     Restrict rendering to the Nth surface object created.
+                        Used with captures that include multiple surfaces.
+                        Default is -1 (render to all surfaces; forwarded to replay tool)
-                        vkGetPipelineCacheData (forwarded to replay tool) --sync                Synchronize after each queue submission with vkQueueWaitIdle (forwarded to replay tool) -m MODE, --memory-translation MODE
+  --sync                Synchronize after each queue submission with
+                        vkQueueWaitIdle (forwarded to replay tool) -m MODE, --memory-translation MODE